secondturn-games/second-turn-games/docs/DESIGN_SYSTEM.md

 ## Overview and Design Principles

-Our design system prioritizes **compact efficiency** and **clean precision** over excessive whitespace and rounded aesthetics.
+Our design system prioritizes **ultra-compact efficiency** and **technical precision** over excessive whitespace and rounded aesthetics.
 We focus on:

-- **Compact Layouts**: Minimal padding and margins for efficient use of space
+- **Ultra-Compact Layouts**: Minimal padding and margins for maximum information density
-- **Sharp Edges**: Reduced border radius for a more professional, less playful appearance
+- **Sharp Edges**: Reduced border radius for a more professional, technical appearance
-- **Tight Spacing**: 4px grid system for consistent, space-efficient layouts
+- **Tight Spacing**: 2px grid system for consistent, space-efficient layouts
 - **Clear Hierarchy**: Strong visual separation without excessive breathing room
-- **Modern Minimalism**: Clean lines and precise spacing for a trustworthy marketplace feel
+- **Technical Aesthetic**: Clean lines and precise spacing for a professional marketplace feel

 ## Typography